Al-LastSur/Constrol_Work_Before_Specialization/README.md

 * Use version control to track the progress of the task

-    * Status : in progress
+    * Status : Done throughout the project.

-# Possible Task Solution is brief explanation
+# Possible Task Solution in brief explanation

 ## What do we have at the beginning?